-Fight the Flu Campaign 2019-2020
+Fight the Flu Campaign 2020-2021

 We currently have flu shot available for ages 6 months and up in both offices.

-Springfield shot clinic hours are:
+Springfield office shot clinic hours are:

-Tuesday, Thursday, and Friday
+Tuesday, Thursday, and Friday:

 10:00 am -12:00 pm and 1:00 pm -4:30 pm.

-Please note that the Fair Ridge office shot clinic hours have been temporarily suspended.
+Fair Ridge office shot clinic hours are:

 Inactivated Influenza Vaccine (Flu shot--Fluzone)